To get you thinking, try this visual experiment.

 So, how do you or your organization create connected and sustained pathways to creative work?
 How are you building a creativity zone with links across ages and places?

-Here, we see a visualization created by both an adult and student working together to picture how many people have ideas about different ways that would let more and more people climb up to imagining and making and performing.
+Fourth, we see a visualization created by both an adult and student working together to picture how many people have ideas about different ways that would let more and more people climb up to imagining and making and performing.

 How do you – or how does your organization listen for new ideas about building opportunities?

-Now, think about the work you do.
+Lastly, think about the work you do.

-For a day, keep two lists:
+With the other’s experiments in mind, for a day, keep two lists:

 - Where have you, your organization, and/or your program(s) built opportunity structures that facilitate who can apply, enter, belong, contribute, and be recognized?